spacemeshos/protocol/sync/01-overview.md

 ### Resolving dependencies

 Note that these dependencies are recursive: for instance, a block may point to another block that points to an ATX that points to a PoET proof, none of which the node has seen before.
-(This is actually a relatively simple example!
-In the [initial sync](#initial-sync) phase, the dependency tree will be vastly larger.)
 The node keeps a separate request queue for each distinct data type, and the dependency tree is explored in breadth-first fashion, and in such a way that the same dependency is never fetched twice.
 To continue with the example, once the PoET proof is retrieved, it resolves all of the dependencies for the ATX, which is thus validated.
 This in turn resolves all of the dependencies for the block, which in turn is deemed valid, and so on.
 The dependencies are unwound in recursive fashion.

 ## Initial sync